|Geology 105 - Paleontology|

 Home (before 10 pm): (530) 756-8404

-that you understand fossils as ancient organisms, and understand the evolutionary
+these: 1) that you understand fossils as ancient organisms, and

-of the major groups of fossil organisms; and 5) that our learn to read and write
+the major groups of fossil organisms; and 5) that you learn to

 Format: The two lecture periods each week will be devoted to the principles of paleontology.
 The lab will center on the characteristics of the organisms, as well as an extended exercise in biostratigraphy and paleoenvironmental reconstruction.
 Some of the lecture periods will be used for lecture; others will be used for cooperative group activities.